Do We Need Language-Specific Fact-Checking Models? The Case of Chinese: Biases in CHEF

-We further examine the correlation between phrases within the claims and the corresponding labels.
+\paragraph{Cultural Bias} We then examine the correlation between phrases within the claims and the corresponding labels.
 The word distribution within the training set is analyzed for this purpose.
-Initially, all claims in the training set are tokenized by jieba\footnote{https://github.com/fxsjy/jieba}. a well-known Chinese text segmentation tool.
-The average length of the words is 2.39 characters.
-Subsequently, two metrics are employed to assess the correlation between phrases and labels.
+Initially, all claims in the training set are tokenized by Chinese text segmentation tool, jieba.\footnote{https://github.com/fxsjy/jieba} The average length of the words is 2.39 characters.
+Then, two metrics are employed to assess the correlation between phrases and labels.
 Following~\citet{schuster-etal-2019-towards}, first we use $p(l|w)$ to calculate the probability of a label $l$ given the presence of a specific phrase $w$ in the claim.
 As this metric tends to exhibit bias towards low-frequency words, the second metric utilizes Local Mutual Information (LMI;~\citealt{evert2005statistics}) to identify high-frequency $n$-grams that display a strong correlation with a particular label.
 The $p(l|w)$ and LMI between phrase $w$ and label $l$ is defined as follows:

 where we follow~\citet{schuster-etal-2019-towards} to estimate $p(l)$ by $\frac{\operatorname{count}(l)}{|D|}, p(w, l)$ by $\frac{\operatorname{count}(w, l)}{|D|}$ and $|D|$ is the number of occurrences of all $n$-grams.